Share

 What are the 3 types of project risk?

-Because life likes to keep us guessing, there is more than one kind of risk that you might encounter during a project.
-The actual risk itself may vary depending on the specifics of your project (we’ll talk about that shortly), but the impact of that risk typically falls into one of three categories.
+There is more than one kind of risk that you might encounter during a project.
+The actual risk itself may vary depending on the specifics of your project, but the impact of that risk typically falls into one of three categories.

-Financial - These are the risks that cost you money in some way, shape, or form.
-This could be something that delays the end of the project, adding to the cost, it could be needing more tools than you initially thought, it could be something breaking that you need to stop and fix because you can’t work without it.
-Whatever the cause, you feel this one in your pocketbook (so to speak).
+Financial - These are the risks that cost you money.
+This could be something that delays the project, or it could be needing more tools than you initially thought, or it could be something breaking that you need to fix.
+Whatever the cause, you feel this one in your pocketbook.

-Schedule - These are things that affect the schedule of the project (both for the better and for the worse).
-Scope creep is a classic example of this because increased scope means increased time.
-But, it doesn’t end with just scope creep.
-This could be everything from team members being away from work longer than expected to aspects of the project being more challenging than initially thought.
+Schedule - These are things that affect the schedule of the project.
+Scope creep is a classic example.
+Increased scope means increased time needed for completing those additional tasks.
+The schedule could also be affected for a range of reasons, from team members being away longer than expected to aspects of the project being more challenging than initially thought.

 What are examples of project risks?

-Technology - Anything technical that might go wrong.
-This covers all the potential tech issues that exist out there, including your network crashing, computers going down, a cyberattack, the power going out in your building, or the tools you’re using going down.
+Technology - There are potential tech issues that always exist, including your network crashing, computers going down, a cyberattack, the power going out in your building, or the tools you’re using going down.
 Technology risks can be hard to plan for because they’re often unexpected and usually require the help of an IT department to get things running again.

 Communication - This happens when there isn’t enough clear communication at all levels.
 It could involve key stakeholders, team members, or clients and often is the result of either too many different communication channels (leading to confusion), too much communication, or not enough.